 (b) USA.
 US Cyber Command unifies the direction of Cyber space ops, strengthens DoD Cyber Space capabilities and integrates & bolsters DoD's Cyber expertise.
 As per literature available in open source, the cyber mission force available with the US Cyber Command is 133 Cyber Mission Teams (CMT's).
 The composition of these teams varies from 50-100 members each.
 The USA has approximately 6000 Cyber warriors.
 Their Cyber force is divided into 133 teams of which 60 are Defensive Cyber Warrior Teams and 73 are offensive in nature.
-These 133 Cyber Mission Teams.
+These 133 Cyber Mission Teams are further sub divided into five different types of teams.
 These teams and their role and tasking, is equally applicable in the Indian subcontinent.
 These five types of teams are :-